 Price: I’m not sure this is still on the menu but expect to pay around €20 for a burger and side dish.

 If we’d had more time we would have done a little more personal research into the best hamburgers in Hamburg but I’ve heard good things about the following restaurants.

-- Old Macdonald – Great reviews on Foursquare but it’s a little out of the city centre but the reviews are excellent.
+- Old Macdonald – This American diner and sports bar is a little out of the city centre but the reviews are excellent.

-In Hamburg I was hosted by Superbude Hotel St Pauli and recommend it as a place to stay.
-Superbude is walking distance to Bullerei, Kleine Pause and The Bird so it’s ideally located if you want to enjoy a hamburger or two in Hamburg.
+In Hamburg, I was hosted by Superbude Hotel St Pauli and recommend it as a place to stay.
+Superbude is within walking distance to Bullerei, Kleine Pause and The Bird hamburger joint so it’s ideally located if you want to enjoy a hamburger or two in Hamburg.

 For more details on travelling in Germany, read our post: Road Trip Northern Germany, which provides an itinerary for places to go near Hamburg and elsewhere in the north of the country.